jeanmejias/WeeklyProgress_jeanmejias/README.md

 # week 14th Feb - 18th Feb)
 TODO: Project Animal Trading Card

-[x]project: Animal Trading Cards.
+- [x] Project: Animal Trading Cards.

 # week (19th Feb - 24thFeb
 TODO: Starting responsive design

 The week is going quite well.
-I have finished 'WHY responsive'; 'starting small' and 'building up' lessons.
+I have finished [x] 'WHY responsive'; [x] 'starting small' and [x] 'building up' lessons.
 So far, I haven't stuck.
 I have learnt a lot about responsive website.
 How to set my webapge to change the layout in diferent devices depending the needs -DPI, Width and Height.
 I have learnt how to use media queries to define a breaking points to do my webpage more responsive.